 I know, it seems kind of weird that I’m posting this 5 Minute Nacho Cheese Sauce recipe the day after the super bowl.
 But, the reason I made this nacho cheese sauce has nothing to do with the super bowl and everything to do with the fact that I have just had a crappy week. :) After a series of unfortunate events and two recipe flops, I had an, “Ugh, I give up.
 Just give me some chips and nacho cheese.” moment.

 Don’t judge.
-Nacho cheese sauce is powerful stuff.
+Nacho cheese dip is powerful stuff.

 Rather than going totally off the deep end and buying a gelatinous block of Velveeta, I decided to try to make the nacho cheese sauce myself, with real, simple ingredients.
 To my surprise (and probably to my detriment), Nacho Cheese Sauce made with real cheddar cheese is extremely fast and easy to make.